LUZ MARINO

 If you are a son or a daughter, a husband or a wife, a father or a mother, you are a part of a family way of life.
 That makes you an important role player, where your actions work to build a joyful life experience for everyone at home.

-Then taking the initiative to lead by example can create the environment for a joyful living together, because every change starts just with you.
+Then, taking the initiative to lead by example can create the environment for a joyful living together, because every change starts with you.

 Beginnings Are Not Easy